vitamincheng/summary/source/CH3/Section9.rst

 The role of meso-mixing in anti-solvent crystallization processes.
 `DOI: 10.1016/j.ces.2011.02.042 <https://doi.org/10.1016/j.ces.2011.02.042>`_

+ | This paper establishes links between the available turbulent mixing capability
+   in a fed-batch reactor and important crystallization characteristics such as the metastable zone width and product nucleation during the anti-solvent crystallization of benzoic acid.
+As demonstrated an increase in locally dominant meso-mixing time scale facilitates the premature and subsequent sporadic nucleation of the solute.

 Turbulent micromixing in chemical reactors — a review.
 `DOI: 10.1016/0923-0467(95)02982-6 <https://doi.org/10.1016/0923-0467(95)02982-6>`_